metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

 - `fallback_to` (String) Determines to what value the transform should fallback if no pattern matches.
-- `fallback_value` (Map of String) The fallback value that should be returned by the transform if now pattern matches.
+- `fallback_value` (Map of String) The fallback value that should be returned by the transform if now patternmatches.
-- `patterns` (Attributes List) The patterns that should be tested against the input string.
-Patterns are tested in order.
-The value of the first match is used as result of this transform. (see [below for nested schema](#nestedatt--spec--resources--patches--type--match--patterns))
+- `patterns` (Attributes List) The patterns that should be tested against the input string.Patterns are tested in order.
+The value of the first match is used asresult of this transform. (see [below for nested schema](#nestedatt--spec--resources--patches--type--match--patterns))

 <a id="nestedatt--spec--resources--patches--type--match--patterns"></a>
 ### Nested Schema for `spec.resources.patches.type.match.patterns`